12 Reasons to Love TritoCryl 2K

 This research shines a much-needed light on a frequently overlooked danger: slips and falls on the same level as a flat commercial or industrial roof.
 This type of incident has historically been under-researched and analyzed, often even accepted as a part of the job.
 But we thought – what if we could significantly reduce these frequently overlooked risks?

 We dove into the details in our recent podcast “Roofing Uncovered – Episode 3 – Iowa State University (ISU) Roof Slip and Falls Study”.
-Scroll down to watch/listen to the detailed podcast – or continue reading below for a summary.
+Watch/listen to the detailed podcast – or continue reading below for a summary.

 The Slippery Truth About Common Roofing Materials